Non-Deictic Time II: Determiners

 25. 前の晩(に)ラーメンや肉料理を食べると、翌朝も残っていることはありませんか。

-Have you ever had ramen or meat dishes left over the following morning from the previous evening?
+Have you ever had ramen or meat dishes the previous evening and still had (a hangover) the following morning?

 {この・その・あの}前の~